 Shared remote witness – This enables the minimum amount of IT infrastructure equipment that provides high availability (2 servers) to be located at the remote site.
 The witness is located at another central site (datacenter/HQ) and accessed over a WAN link.
-A single witness can be shared between thousands of SvSAN clusters in remote locations.
+A single witness can be shared between hundreds of SvSAN clusters in remote locations.

 Local witness – Similar to the previous configuration there are two servers each with an SvSAN VSA installed.
 This time however, the witness is hosted on a third physical server or virtual machine (outside the SvSAN HA cluster) located at the same site.
 This configuration is for environments which are totally isolated and have limited or no external network connectivity and need to protect against split-brain scenarios.

 Multi-node SvSAN cluster – SvSAN can be deployed in multi-node clusters containing three or more servers.
 In this deployment scenario one of the SvSAN VSAs acts as a quorum for other cluster members.
 For example, with a 3-node cluster with VSAs A, B & C: